glomotion/gesture-helper/README.md

 { ..., sourceEvent: e }
 ```

-This allows you to add preventDefault() and other native event functionality as you need it.
+This allows you to add preventDefault() and other native event functionality, as you need it.

 Per EE2, the event handler name (eg. ```pan.x.up```, ```pan.all```) is also returned to the listener function's scope as the property ```this.event```.
 *Note: If you plan to access this property, please avoid defining handlers using arrow functions.